Senex Intelligence Ltd - Customer Data Processing Agreement

 13. Retention controls

 Customer documents and derived content are deleted according to Schedule 5.
-Audit and security logs are retained for at least 365 days in immutable storage.
+Audit and security logs are retained for at least 365 days in a retention-protected audit archive for the applicable retention period, as described in section 10.

 14. Technical scope note - derived search indexes

-The Service may store mathematical representations of text for by-meaning search.
-These derived search-index records are separated by customer and protected by the infrastructure provider's service-managed encryption.
-They may not be protected by the same Senex customer-specific key used for readable documents, extracted text, answers, and audit records.
+14.1 By-meaning (semantic) index.
+The Service stores mathematical representations of text for by-meaning search.
+These do not reproduce the source text directly.
+They are separated by customer and protected by the infrastructure provider's service-managed encryption.
 In the Cloudflare-only default configuration, semantic search-index infrastructure may operate under Cloudflare's global service model.

 15. Operational metadata

 Queues and scheduling components may process operational metadata such as tenant identifiers, document identifiers, job states, debounce timers, and scheduling state.
-The consolidation-scheduler Durable Object that holds this scheduling state is configured for the European Union jurisdiction (a Cloudflare jurisdiction-restricted Durable Object namespace), consistent with the European Union jurisdiction applied to Customer Content, audit-archive, and control-plane storage.
+The consolidation-scheduler and parser-pool-scheduler Durable Objects that hold this scheduling state are configured for the European Union jurisdiction (a Cloudflare jurisdiction-restricted Durable Object namespace), consistent with the European Union jurisdiction applied to Customer Content, audit-archive, and control-plane storage.
 Queue messages and scheduler state are not intended to contain raw Customer Content.
 Certain transient document-processing components may process Customer Content temporarily to provide conversion, parsing, or encryption functions, but are not intended to persist Customer Content.

 16. Roadmap items not included in the standard Service